%20(2).png)

-Tips for environmentally friendly shopping
+Tips for

 Bring your own bags to the supermarket/cafe/restaurant to carry your shopping and takeout items home.